 European Data Portal

 The Eurovoc Thesaurus allows multilingual searching by data category.
 The European Data Portal provides an advanced search function for discovery of public open data.
 Data can retrieved by geographical location.
 The portal is developed by the European Commission, Capgemini, INTRASOFT International, Fraunhofer Fokus, con terra, Sogeti, the Open Data Institute, Time.Lex and the University of Southampton.
-The EC invites feedback on the beta version via this form.
+The Portal was was launched in 2016.

-In March 2016, the European Commision launched the Joint Research Center Data Cagalogue (beta).
+In March 2016, the European Commision launched the Joint Research Center Data Catalogue.
 The JRC is the EC's "in-house science service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy."
 Data generated by the JRC and partners is made available via the beta catalogue, which is being integrated with the European Data Portal.

-The Library maintains information pages for each of these European data resources:
+The EUI Library maintains information pages for each of these European data resources:

 Contact: Thomas Bourke at firstname.lastname@example.org